-The Company sees substantial opportunities in continuing to strengthen and expand its position in the Swedish and Norwegian markets for specialised mortgages, complemented by its focused personal loans and equity release mortgage offerings.
+The Company sees substantial opportunities in continuing to strengthen and expand its position in the Swedish, Norwegian and Finnish markets for specialised mortgages, complemented by its equity release mortgage offerings.
 The Company aims to deliver on several aspects in order to ensure its long-term growth strategy, out of which a key factor will be to grow the Company's reach in relevant customer segments through building stronger brand awareness and perception, personalised communication and product acceptance.
 The Company also aims to invest in scalable IT infrastructure to be able to further optimise its operations.
 Furthermore, the Company sees strategic value in diversifying its funding sources to support and enhance growth.
 Finally, the continued development of the Company's staff, culture and leadership also provides a key aspect of the Company's strategy going forward.

-Both unsuccessful implementation of its growth strategy and strategic mistakes committed by the Company might have an adverse effect on the Company's business, financial condition and results of operations.
 The growth targets may require significant time and involve significant costs.
 There is a risk that the Company is not successful in executing its growth strategy due to lack of market acceptance, higher than forecasted costs or a variety of other factors, many of which are outside of the Company's control, which results in the Company not receiving a return on its investments.
 Further, in order to pursue its long-term growth objectives, the Company must remain flexible and be adaptive to changes in its current and prospective markets, and continuously be prepared to adjust its strategic plans.
-Risks associated to the Company not being sufficiently adaptive to meet such changing conditions and a growth strategy proven to be insufficient might have an adverse effect on the Company's forecasted net income.
+Risks associated to the Company not being sufficiently adaptive to meet such changing conditions and a growth strategy proven to be insufficient could have an adverse effect on the Company's forecasted net income.

 Furthermore, the Company's ability to accurately assess the creditworthiness of loan applicants is partly dependent on the availability of historical credit performance data.
 Credit performance information can vary by market and in respect of marketing channel, product and product feature.
-Therefore, for example, a potential targeting of additional unserved customer groups and an introduction of new markets, marketing channels, products and product features may entail a higher risk of credit losses until sufficient credit performance data is available to tailor the credit assessment.
-If the Company's potential investments in developing new customer groups, new markets, new products or new product features are not profitable, or if the credit quality of the Company's loan portfolio decreases and the Company experiences higher credit losses due to such strategic initiatives, there is a risk that it will have an adverse effect on the Company's business, financial condition and results of operations.
+Therefore, for example, a potential targeting of additional unserved customer groups and an introduction of new markets, marketing channels, products and product features could entail a higher risk of credit losses until sufficient credit performance data is available to tailor the credit assessment.
+If the Company's potential investments in developing new customer groups, new markets, new products or new product features are not profitable, or if the credit quality of the Company's loan portfolio decreases, the Company would experience increased costs and higher credit losses due to such strategic initiatives, which would in turn have a significant adverse effect on the Company's financial condition and results of operations.